dgrouev/SoftUni-DevOps-m1-m2---Ilko/m5/fullAutomation/README.md

-Solution M5: Jenkins Advanced
+# Solution M5: Jenkins Advanced

 This is one possible and fully automated solution of the tasks included in the homework

-All steps that follow assume that we decided to base our solution on Debian 11 box
+All steps that follow assume that we decided to base our solution on <strong>Debian 11</strong> box

 Please note, that this solution is intentionally far from being an optimal one